 When Boise State University founded its Western Studies Center in the 1980s, Hemingway family members graciously allowed use of their name, honoring the celebrity writer who loved the region.
 To find out more about our namesake author, researchers may visit sites below.
 These sites are not affiliated with Boise State University or with the Hemingway Western Studies Center.

-The Hemingway Society – Premier research community devoted to the author’s life and work (Please disregard the strikethrough in formatting)
+The Hemingway Society – Premier research community devoted to the author’s life and work

 Online Resources at the JFK Library – Articles, Photos, Links, and more

 Hemingway in Sun Valley – Essays from the Sun Valley Guide, a free quarterly magazine

 Hemingway’s love of the outdoors – Excerpt from A New Literary History of America, edited by Greil Marcus and Werner Sollors (Cambridge, Mass.: Harvard University Press, 2009)